walquis/git-basics-team-project/docs/common-git-workflows.md

 # Common Git Workflows

-## A Sample Collaborative Workflow - Task branch from 'master'
+## A Sample Collaborative Workflow - Task branch from 'main'
 You will find a dizzying variety of workflows out there, but at some point they pretty much all boil down to pulling in your team's changes, merging them with your own, and delivering them back to the team.

-Here's one way to accomplish it: Start and work on a local `master` branch that tracks the remote `origin/master`, where your team will deliver integrated changes.
+Here's one way to accomplish it: Start and work on a local `main` branch that tracks the remote `origin/main`, where your team will deliver integrated changes.

-1. `git checkout master` - The branch from which you will push changes.
+1. `git checkout main` - The branch from which you will push changes.
-1. `git pull origin master` - Catch your local `master` up with latest changes from your team.
+1. `git pull origin main` - Catch your local `main` up with latest changes from your team.
 1. Implement your feature and test it.
-1. Git-add and git-commit your changes on your local `master`.
+1. Git-add and git-commit your changes on your local `main`.
-1. `git pull origin master` (in case more changes have been pushed by teammates while you were working).
+1. `git pull origin main` (in case more changes have been pushed by teammates while you were working).
-1. (If there *are* more changes, merge 'em in from master.
+1. (If there *are* more changes, merge 'em in from main.
 Then tell your team to hold off, it's your turn now!).
-1. `git push origin master` - Share your scintillating creativity with your team by "catching-up the remote `origin/master` to your `master`.
+1. `git push origin main` - Share your scintillating creativity with your team by "catching-up the remote `origin/main` to your `main`.

 ## Forgot to pull before committing
 This workflow is very common for me!
 Another variation of this workflow is "started-working-on-wrong-branch".
 Both have the same basic solution: Get to the right place, and then cherry-pick the change(s).